deber/GPL_Torture/Haskell/README.md

 executable.
 To get a really accurate timer, localize the executable inside the `.stack` directory (watch output of `stack build`) and run it directly.

+# Notes

+The index and pagination uses the existing files in numerical order.
+It means that if your directory only contains page 1, 5, and 8, the next and previous of 5 are respectively 8 and 1.